 What is it that makes you believe in a better future.

 What are you doing on days when you are facing a bad day!
-(Chocolate is good I know, but sometimes we do need a little bit more 😉
+(Chocolate is good I know, inspirational quotes can be helpful too, but sometimes we do need a little bit more 😉